Scarabaeus1033/NEXAH-CODEX/✦ NEXAH MANIFEST ✦ english.md

 If confirmed and extended:

-* A new scientific paradigm becomes possible.
+* New paradigm in physics and cosmology becomes possible.
-* Insights into:
+* Insight into:

-  * Field symmetries.
+  * Field symmetries
-  * Prime number distributions.
+  * Prime distributions
-  * Geometry of constants.
+  * Geometric constant architecture
-* Potential applications:
+* Applications in:

-  * Unified physics models.
+  * Unified physics
-  * Cosmological simulations.
+  * Field-based modulation and synthesis
-  * Field-based technology and modulation systems.
+  * Cosmological resonance cartography

-> **A symbolic-mathematical infrastructure for a harmonic universe.**
+> **A symbolic-mathematical framework for a resonant cosmos.**

 ---